ircv3/ircv3-specifications/extensions/extoidc.md

 Servers SHALL register Relying Parties and store metadata about the Relying Party to surface for informed consent.
 Servers MAY use the [OpenID Connect Dynamic Client Registration](https://openid.net/specs/openid-connect-registration-1_0.html#ClientMetadata) specification for this.

-The out-of-band mechanism for authenticating a client SHALL be the `EXTOIDC` command.
+The out-of-band mechanism for authenticating a client SHALL be the `extoidc` command.

 ### Claims